javipalanca/pointandclickle/README.md

 ### Setting Up Your Users

 - To create a **normal user account**, just go to Sign Up and fill out the form.
-Once you submit it, you'll see a "Verify Your E-mail Address" page.
+Once you submit it, you'll see a " Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.

 - To create a **superuser account**, use this command:

       $ python manage.py createsuperuser

 ### Importing GamesDB

 - To import the games database you need the **gamesdb.json** result of running the scrapper.

 - To import the **games database**, use this command:

       $ python manage.py importdb gamesdb.json

 - Finally you need to filter the database, use this command:

       $ python manage.py filtergames

 ### Type checks